 Jeremy is a leader in the field of MBA admissions consulting.
 He is the co-author of The MBA Application Roadmap: The Essential Guide to Getting into a Top Business School.

 He has developed numerous resources for business education at the MBA and executive education levels.
-He has helped well over 120 MBA aspirants from around the world achieve their dream of attending top tier business programs since 2003.
+He has helped over 175 MBA aspirants from around the world achieve their dream of attending top tier business programs since 2003.

 In addition to his role as an admissions consultant, Jeremy has worked as a strategy consultant with McKinsey & Company and a marketing/business development executive.
 He has been a frequent contributor to leading business publications and websites.

 As a published novelist and a playwright, Jeremy has reinforced the importance of creative writing techniques to the MBA applicants he has mentored.